Oscillation-free Quantization for Low-bit Vision Transformers: Conquering Oscillation in Quantized ViT

 \subsection{Confidence-Guided Annealing}

 Calming oscillations requires weights outside the volatility region to stop entering while optimizing out the weights that oscillate initially.
 Therefore, we propose confidence-guided annealing ($\rm CGA$), which fine-tunes the final model by freezing weights outside the oscillation region and only updating the weights inside.
-The weight freezing happens every iteration, and once the weights escape the oscillation region, they are frozen, \textit{i.e.}, not updated anymore.
+The weight freezing happens every iteration, and once the weights escape the oscillation region, they are frozen, \textit{i.e.}, not updated anymore. $\rm CGA$ is employed for $n$ fine-tuning epochs following the completion of the regular training phase.
 The detailed implementation of $\rm CGA$ is summarized in Alg.~\ref{alg:cga}.

 The intuition of $\rm CGA$ also aligns with the weight confidence proposition in \cite{helwegen2019latent, liu2021adam}: the confidence level of a quantized weight is proportional to the distance of its real-valued latent weights to the closest threshold.
 Weights far from the quantization threshold are considered as possessing ``\textit{high confidence}'', while those oscillating weights close to the threshold are in ``\textit{low confidence}''.
 In this sense, $\rm CGA$ freezes the ``\textit{high confident}'' weights so that the ``\textit{less confident}'' weights can be optimized with those fixed anchors as a prerequisite and gradually get out of the oscillation boundary.
 In comparison, the $\rm iterative$ $\rm freezing$ method proposed by \cite{nagel2022overcoming} freezes oscillating weights instead of the non-oscillating weights.
 We have tried $\rm iterative$ $\rm freezing$ on quantized DeiT-T and do not see any significant accuracy improvement.
 Thus, we argue that ``\textit{high confident}'' weights should be frozen before the ``\textit{low confident}'' weights, not the other way around, to facilitate better update direction estimation for the oscillating weights.